jasonacox/TinyLLM/README.md

 ### vLLM Server (Option 2)

-vLLM supports multiple simultaneous inference threads (sessions), automatically downloads the model and runs well in containers. vLLM will require GPUs with more VRAM since it uses non-quantized models.
-AWQ models are also available and more optimizations are underway in the project.
+vLLM offers a robust OpenAI API compatible web server that supports multiple simultaneous inference threads (sessions).
+It automatically downloads the model you specifdy from HuggingFace and runs extremely well in containers. vLLM requires GPUs with more VRAM since it uses non-quantized models.
+AWQ models are also available and more optimizations are underway in the project to reduce the memory footprint.
 Note, for GPUs with a compute capability of 6 or less (e.g. Pascal, GTX 1060) follow details [here](./vllm/) instead.

 ```bash
 # Build Container